david-martin/proposals/android-sdk/README.md

 ### Core SDK

 The Core SDK will be the package that all service modules inherit from.
-It will be responsible for managing network requests, logging, error handling and resolution, loading configuration for mobile-core services, and other cross cutting concerns.
+It will be responsible for managing network requests, threading, logging, error handling and resolution, loading configuration for mobile-core services, and other cross cutting concerns.
 Modules will interface with the core SDK by implementing the necessary interfaces provided and annotating the implementations so that the Core SDK will be able to correctly manage them as well.
 The Core SDK will also allow some of its internals to be exposed through interfaces for purposes such as testing, bespoke integrations, and management of additional resources.

 The Core SDK will provide a request lifecycle that the Psuedocode section will demonstrate.